NYPL/digarch/transfers/file-transfers.md

 Note: If you search for WSL you may come across the WSL app with a penguin icon, this is an older version of WSL and NOT the version currently used by Digital Archives
 <!--screenshot of penguin goes here -->

-* On opening the WSL terminal naviagate to the mount point directory by entering ```cd /mnt ```
+* On opening the WSL terminal navigate to the mount point directory by entering ```cd /mnt ```

-* Any mounted disks, such as those you are transferring between, should be acceessible from the mount point directory. other locations.
+* Any mounted drives, such as those you are transferring between, should be accessible from the mount point directory.
+Drives you'll see in /mnt include:
   * d - Sata Drive Bay
   * f - Storage for FTK
   * h - Open FTK cases
   * i - Codemeter access key
   * y - DigArchDiskStation

 * If you do not see the Y:\ drive in /mnt then it must be re-mounted by:
   * Moving to the top level directory by entering ```cd /```
   * Entering the command ```sudo mount +drvfs Y: /mnt/y ```

 * In order to transfer via rsync you will need a source path and the destination path.

 * To locate the source path open File Explorer on the desktop, navigate to *This PC* and identify the appropriate disk for attached media.

 * To run file transfer enter ```rsync -arP sourcepath destinationpath```